hoangduytran/blender-manual/manual/glossary/index.rst

       See :term:`Vertex`, :term:`Edge`, and :term:`Face`.

    Transform
+   Transformation
       The combination of location, rotation, and scale.
       Can be expressed in :term:`World Space` or :term:`Local Space`.

+   Transformation Matrix
+      A matrix that is used to represent the :term:`Transformation` of an item.

    Triangle
       :term:`Face` with exactly three :term:`Vertices <Vertex>`.